tjworks/tapdata-docs-en/docs/user-guide/data-pipeline/data-development/process-node.md

 ## <span id="union-node">Union</span>

-The **Union** node in Tapdata Cloud merges multiple tables with the same or similar structure into a single table, combining the data based on matching field names.
+The **Union** node in Tapdata merges multiple tables with the same or similar structure into a single table, combining the data based on matching field names.
 The detail rules are as follows:

 - When the type length and precision of the deduction are different, you need to select the maximum length precision.
 - If the column type of the deduction is different, it can be converted to a generic type.